 Video, in particular, has proven time and again to give learning and development teams a flexible system that can help trainers improve learning throughout their organizations.
 Here are just a few of the ways organizations are using video to support and scale training programs today:

 New technologies are minimizing the resources and skills required to record on-demand, multimedia-supported training videos.
 With no more than the webcam and microphone included standard in most laptops, trainers and subject matter experts can capture all of the materials they might typically present to a live classroom, such as PowerPoint slides and screen sharing, along with the audio and video of the instructor.

-From company town halls to external company communications, some enterprise video solutions can broadcast your videos live with the click of a button.
+From company all-hands meetings to external company communications, some enterprise video solutions can broadcast your videos live with the click of a button.
 Compared to web conferencing tools like GoToMeeting and WebEx, a video solution that also has a built-in webcasting feature can deliver better quality, scalability and interactivity than most web conferencing tools.

 Social and collaborative learning is one of the most natural forms of knowledge sharing within an organization.
 Often more informal, social learning from conversation and collaboration across teams typically occurs when knowledge is needed, and it allows the learner to apply new skills to solve a problem instantly.
 Video can make it easier for employees to both share knowledge and find it, supporting social learning across teams, departments and locations.